m0vse/CBUST4/README.md

 <img align="right" src="arduino_cbus_logo.png"  width="150" height="75">

-# Arduino library for MERG CBUS running over CAN bus
+# Teensy 4.x library for MERG CBUS running over CAN bus

 A library that implements the abstract CBUS base class.
-It contains methods to support the MCP2515/25625 CAN controller IC
+It contains methods to support the FlexCAN ports within Teensy 4.x

 Note that this library depends on a number of other libraries which must also be downloaded and included in the sketch:

 CBUS 			- abstract CBUS base class
-ACAN2515		- concrete implentation of the CBUS class using the MCP2515 controller CBUSswitch
+ACAN_t4		- concrete implentation of the CBUS class using the MCP2515 controller CBUSswitch
 CBUSLED
 CBUSconfig